JoeySalmons/GPT-Training-Research/README.md

 The code is still in development and is not very well organized or cleaned of extra comments or unused code.

+# How to start training
+train_loop.py is used to train a model on adding two numbers in a base up to base 62.
+The base symbols can be randomized during training by setting randomize_base_symbols=True (currently set to True by default).
+Variables are currently hardcoded and must be manually adjusted.
+The training can loop over a range of hyperparameter values (currently only LR) for testing.
+The training will automatically start logging using WandB.
+After training, a plot .png will be generated that shows various training stats and settings, the loss during training, the accuracy of the model, and a few values that attempt to measure how well the model is learning.
+Examples of what these plots look like are shown above under "Update 2/26/24".

 # nanoGPT (original readme)